 - Education: Practice and Leadership

-- Apply to the College of Science department or program of greatest interest to you
+- Choose and apply to the department program with research of greatest interest to you

 - The program includes a full tuition scholarship, a graduate assistant position with stipend, and health insurance.